alltechdev/AuroraStore-WhitelistEdition/README.md

 ### Whitelist JSON Format

-Your whitelist JSON must be an array of Android package names:
+Your whitelist JSON must be an array of package names with optional categories:

+#### Simple Format (No Categories)
 ```json
 [
   "com.package.name1",